kitfoxc/OBSHTMLPlayerPlugin/README.md

 # How to use

 Download the latest release from the releases page.
-Unzip, and put all 4 files in your OBS plugins directory.
-Launch OBS and add a new source, choose the new option called SpotifyNowPlaying.
+Unzip, and put all 4 files in your OBS plugins directory (usually something like `C:\Program Files\OBS\obs-plugins\64bit\`).
+Launch OBS and add a new source, choose the new option called Now Playing Widget.
 Configure the settings using the built in options.

 # Known limitations